Table of Contents

 - Follow these installation instructions.
 When SAS prompts you for a license file, browse to the file you obtained in the previous step.

-- Invoking applications on a Research Computing server from a UNIX/Linux desktop computer
+- Invoking applications on a Research Computing server from a Linux desktop computer

 - Invoking applications on a Research Computing server from a Microsoft Windows computer